curationexperts/active-encode-demo/doc/transcoding_with_amazon.md

 ## How to run an encoding job using hydra-derivatives (which uses active\_encode)

+### Setup

-You'll need to have fedora running on port `8984`.
+If you are using an output file service that writes information to fedora, you'll need to have fedora running on port `8984`, and solr running on port `8983`.

+### How to run the encoding

 This information has moved to the [hydra-derivatives codebase](https://github.com/projecthydra/hydra-derivatives).
 Look under the `doc` directory.
 Currently the document is on the `active_encode_dev_con` branch, but later it will probably be merged into `master` branch.